-Allows students to earn an employable credential in a specific technical field - whether it is helping people or pets or learning a building trade.
-These pathways do not earn college credit and the state currently waives tuition for public school students only.
+Allows students to earn an employable credential in a specific technical field-whether it is helping people or pets, or learning a building trade.
+These pathways do not earn college credit, and the state currently waives tuition for public school students.
+The student may be responsible for student fees, insurance, and supply costs for these courses.
 Only certain public schools are approved for each Continuing Education pathway.
+Check with your High School Hub representative to see which programs are available.